 Many men feel embarrassed and ashamed of their thinning and balding hair, especially when it begins to impact their overall appearance.
-You don’t need to spend years wearing hats and hoods to hide your male pattern baldness.
-Instead, by turning to Landon Plastic Surgery for ARTAS hair restoration early in your balding process, you can take proactive measures to resolve your hair loss.
-You’ll work with Dr. Landon to develop an aesthetic design using the innovative ARTAS Hair Studio Technology.
+You don't need to spend years wearing hats and hoods to hide your male pattern baldness.
+Instead, by turning to Landon Plastic Surgery for a Tampa Hair Restoration procedure early in your balding process, you can take proactive measures to resolve your hair loss.
+You'll work with Dr. Landon to develop an aesthetic design using the innovative ARTAS Hair Studio Technology.
 Based on your hair type, facial features, and overall goals, Dr. Landon will create your new hairline and help thinning areas become fuller and thicker.

 Regardless of your age, the ARTAS Robotic System is the ultimate way to achieve newly transplanted hair that grows steadily over time.
-The majority of Landon Plastic Surgery patients notice significant hair growth after about six months!
+The majority of our Tampa hair restoration patients notice significant hair growth after about six months!
 Call (813) 404-3380 today to schedule your consultation with our Plastic Surgeon in Tampa or Trinity, Florida.
-Why accept baldness if you don’t have to?
+Why accept baldness if you don't have to?